parkerdavis1/portfolio-eleventy/projects/birds-make-sound.md

 {% image "assets/images/birdsmakesound-screenshot-large2.png", "Birds Make Sound screenshot" %}
 </a>

 My own writing about birds, sound, recording, and coding.
-It doubles as a showcase for creative uses of the web platform for story telling and presenting media.
+It doubles as a showcase for creative uses of the web for story telling and presenting media.

 A good example post is:  <a href="https://birdsmakesound.com/blog/life-bird-500/">Life Bird #500</a>.